mzattera/v4j/docs/004/index.md

 It might be interesting to note that:

-- Most common terms in Herbal A pages (HA cluster) starts with ch- or sh-; the latter prefix appearing only here,
+- Most common terms in Herbal A pages (HA cluster) start with ch- or sh-; the latter prefix appearing only here,

 - Pharmaceutical (PA cluster) common terms end in -ol, which is rare for other clusters.
 Also they seem to prefer the ok- or qok- prefix.